barktler/Barktler/document/global-runtime-config.md

 ## Read Config

-When only global config of a specific key had been set, global config can be read from instance.
+When only the global config of a specific key had been set, the global config can be read from the instance.

 ```ts
 import { GoogleSearchAPI } from "some-where-else";